-Anyone who hosts a Thanksgiving dinner knows that there’s always leftovers to deal with.
+Anyone who hosts a Thanksgiving dinner knows that there are always leftovers to deal with.
 As delicious as Thanksgiving dinners are, you can only have so much turkey and stuffing for a meal.
 Instead of having the same food for the next week, transform the Thanksgiving dishes into new ones!
-I usually use my turkey for a sandwich with the cranberry sauce, gravy and stuffing, but what about the mashed potatoes?
-Add some flour, egg and cheese and turn them into mashed potato pancakes!
+I usually use my turkey for a sandwich with the cranberry sauce, gravy, and stuffing, but what about the mashed potatoes?
+Add some flour, egg, and cheese and turn them into mashed potato pancakes!
 Great for breakfast, lunch, or as a side dish.

 **Helpful tips and common mistakes

 There are many, many options for transforming your leftover mashed potatoes, but I wanted to do something simple and easy so I went for mashed potato pancakes.

 If you make classic mashed potatoes, you can add garlic, cheese, and onions to the pancake batter; however, if you already have these ingredients in your mashed potatoes, just add flour and egg.
 I had roasted garlic mashed potatoes so I added white cheddar to the batter.
 Chopped apple, bacon bits, ham, roasted chicken or even your leftover turkey would also be great in these pancakes.

 The leftover mashed potato pancakes are crispy on the outside while still soft on the inside.
 They are incredibly versatile, allowing you to add whatever fillings and seasonings you like.
 Fresh out of the pan, the pancakes are fluffy and light, yet still satisfying.
 These are great for breakfast with a side of fried eggs or with a light arugula salad tossed in a lemon vinaigrette, or as a side dish for dinner.